gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/App-Support-gij-self-managed.md

     </div>
 </div>

-Atlassian's end of life support for the Jira Server platform is slated for **February 15, 2024**.
-Plan ahead on migrating your Jira Server to Cloud or Data Center starting now.
+Atlassian's end of life support for the Jira Server platform has ended.
+Please plan ahead on migrating your Jira Server to Cloud or Data Center starting now.

 This process is simple and manageable: